Vital Records Online

 required documents

-What Documents Are Required to Order State of South Carolina Birth Certificates?
+What Documents Do You Need to Order a South Carolina Birth Certificate?

 All applicants must provide proof of identity when submitting their birth certificate application.
 Eligibility criteria and the necessary documents may vary depending on the submission method and the applicant.
 The South Carolina DPH defines the required information and documents.
 Refer to the table below.